Warehouses

 Goods rebooks cannot be deleted directly, due to the stock transactions that are connected to them.
 Because of this, goods rebooks need to be canceled first.

-Goods rebooks with no stock transactions, such as "Failed" transfers, can be deleted without being canceled first.
+Goods rebooks with no stock transactions, such as "Failed" rebooks, can be deleted without being canceled first.

 Once a goods rebook is "canceled" and there are no existing stock transactions tied to it, it can be deleted from the table.